UGREEN-NASync/community-guide/README.md

 If you have any further questions or comments, please feel free to reach out to us.
 We have a dedicated team of helpers ready to assist you on our Discord server.
 You can join us by clicking here.

 Thank you for your interest in the Ugreen NASync Community Guide !

+## Disclaimer

+This is a work in progress, please be patient as we add content.